 With that being said, we are not lawyers and are certainly not up on the nuances of the laws in the approximately 200 countries of the world.
 Nonetheless, except for a few particularly repressive places like Russia, China, and some Middle Eastern countries, we understand that using a VPN for gaming is legal.

 However, it might be against the Terms of Service (ToS) of some games, perhaps due to licensing agreements.
-We’ve even heard rumors that some games may block VPN users, but have not noticed this ourselves.
+We’ve even heard rumors that some games may block VPNs, but have not noticed this ourselves.

 Conclusion on using a VPN for gaming